Understanding H-1B Visas

 - Are the principal beneficiaries of an approved I-140 visa petition; or

 - Have been granted an extension of their H-1B status under AC21 (which applies to extensions of H-1B status after the filing of either a labor certification or an I-140 visa petition).

 Most spouses of H-1B visa holders are not eligible for work authorization.
 Those who are eligible are typically those whose spouses have immigrant visa petitions and green card applications that are subject to long backlogs.

 Connecting Your Business With International Talent

 At Becker & Lee LLP, employment-based immigration is one of our primary practice areas.
 Our experienced attorneys have worked with a range of talented individuals, employers and human resources professionals to obtain H-1B, and other temporary work visas for their employees.
 Past clients include California universities, Silicon Valley tech companies, and a range of additional startups and businesses.

 Our H-1B visa lawyers offer comprehensive representation to help ensure legal compliance and help increase chances of success in the visa application process.
-Contact our San Francisco law firm to learn more about your options.
+Contact our San Francisco Bay Area law firm to learn more about your options.